HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 We have discussed how a caching entity can determine whether a response object is cacheable, and for how long it can be cached.
 However, one of the most important steps the caching entity must take is determining if the resource being requested is already in its cache.
 While this may seem simple, many times the URL alone is not enough to determine this.
 For example, requests with the same URL could vary in what compression they used (Gzip, Brotli, etc.) or could be returned in different encodings (XML, JSON etc.).

 To solve this problem, when a caching entity caches an object, it gives the object a unique identifier (a cache key).
 When it needs to determine whether the object is in its cache, it checks for the existence of the object using the cache key as a lookup.
-By default, this cache key is simply the URL used to retrieve the object, but servers can tell the caching entity to include other 'attributes' of the response (such as compression method) in the cache key, by including the Vary response header, to ensure that the correct object is subsequently retrieved from cache - the `Vary` header identifies 'variants' of the object, based on factors other than the URL.
+By default, this cache key is simply the URL used to retrieve the object, but servers can tell the caching entity to include other 'attributes' of the response (such as compression method) in the cache key, by including the Vary response header, to ensure that the correct object is subsequently retrieved from cache—the `Vary` header identifies 'variants' of the object, based on factors other than the URL.

 The `Vary` response header instructs the browser to add the value of one or more request header values to the cache key.
 The most common example of this is `Vary: Accept-Encoding`, which will result in the browser caching the same object in different formats, based on the different Accept-Encoding request header values (i.e. `gzip, br, deflate`).